Protected areas of Namibia: Daan Viljoen Game Reserve

 The Daan Viljoen Game Reserve is a game reserve near Windhoek, situated in the hill area of Khomas Hochland.
 Over 200 species are found here, typical of the Namibian highlands, including Hartmann's mountain zebra, blue wildebeest, kudu, gemsbok, springbok, impala, rockrunner, white-tailed shrike, Monteiro's hornbill, Bradfield's swift, Rüppell's parrot and Carp's tit.
 In the 1990s a number of indigenous people in the area were resettled by the Namibian government.
 The park has many walking paths and allows tourists to travel around by themselves.
 It closed in 2010 to allow for the construction of the Sun Karros Daan Viljoen Lodge but has since reopened.

 Hardap Recreation Resort

 Hardap Recreation Resort surrounds Namibia's largest Hardap Dam, which opened in 1964 as a recreational area.
 Listed under IUCN Category IV, as of 2004 the park it covered an area of 252 km2, of which about 10% formed the lake area.
 As Reader's Digest said though, "ironically, although Hardap is one of Namibia's best-known resorts, the nature reserve is unfamiliar to the large majority of visitors."
 It contains over 100 species of birds.

 Popa Game Park

 The Popa Game Park is a small park where the Popa water fall, which drops by only 3 m over rapids on the Okavango River, is situated.
 Its thunderous sound is heard over a long distance.
 Bird species are a common sight and hippopotamus inhabit the river.

 Communal Area Conservancies

+There is a number of gazetted communal conservancies in Namibia.

+African Wild Dog Conservancy

+African Wild Dog Conservancy is a registered community-based conservation area in the Otjozondjupa Region of Namibia, covering 3,824 km2 (1,476 sq mi), with an approximate human population of 4,713 people.
+It was established through a governmental declaration in 2005.